Many very successful people struggle with depression, as do many people who would not be viewed as so successful.

 I see people who are searching for purpose as the key to the next stage of our evolution.
 The more people who discover and live on purpose, the more the whole of humanity will be affected by that and it gives us a chance of creating the beautiful life many of us sense is possible, and what we were designed for.
 That’s the main reason I do what I do.

-If this sounds like you, check out my online course, “The Journey – from depression to health, happiness and purpose” or email me if you’d like to find out about coaching.
+If this sounds like you, check out my online course, “The Journey – from depression to health, happiness and purpose”.

 Videos about Healing Depression: